 Meet Our Composers

-Brock Chart (b.1991) is a composer and piano studio owner residing in Lawrence, Kansas.
+Brock Chart is a composer, piano studio owner, and founder of My-Melodies Publishing in Lawrence, Kansas.
 Brock composes in a variety of genres and mediums including jazz, pop, contemporary choral music, educational piano literature, and film music.
-He is a proud alumni of the University of Kansas and was recently named the Composer of the Year by the Kansas Federation of Music Clubs - 2022.
+He is a proud alumnus of the University of Kansas, was named the 2025 Commissioned Composer Award by the Kansas Music Teachers Association, 2022 Composer of the Year by the Kansas Federation of Music Clubs, and had 15 original compositions selected for the 2024-2028 National Federation of Music Clubs Bulletin.

-Brock has been awarded two Student Music Awards in DownBeat magazine for composition in jazz writing categories in both large ensemble writing, and small group writing.
-He was recently named an honorable mention in the 2017 New York Youth Symphony First Music Commissions for his piece, “Down to the Wire.”, and was also named 2nd Place in the Kansas Choral Composition Prize for his SATB piece from Christina Rossetti’s poem, “Echo.”
+Brock has been awarded two Student Music Awards in DownBeat magazine for composition in jazz-writing categories in both large-ensemble writing and small-group writing.
+He was named an Honorable Mention in the 2017 New York Youth Symphony First Music Commissions for his piece “Down to the Wire.”

-Over the past two years, Brock composed and published six books in his educational Five-Finger piano series through his company, My-Melodies Publishing: Five-Finger Jazz!
-Book 1 and Book 2, Five-Finger Pop!
+Over the past three years, through My-Melodies Publishing, Brock composed and published six books in his educational Five-Finger piano series: Five-Finger Jazz!
+Book 1 and Book 2, Five- Finger Pop!
 Book 1 and Book 2, and Five-Finger Rock!
 Book 1 and Book 2.
-The books have received great reviews from pedagogues and leaders in the educational community in publications like American Music Teacher Magazine and Clavier’s Piano Magazine as well as popular music educator blogs, websites and podcasts like Vibrant Music Teaching, and All Keyed Up.
+The books have received great reviews from pedagogues and leaders in the educational community in publications like American Music Teacher and the Francis Clark’s Center’s Piano Magazine as well as in educator blogs, websites, and podcasts (like Vibrant Music Teaching and All Keyed Up)—all devoted to teaching popular music.

-Brock spends his free time cooking, eating tacos, and spending time with his girlfriend, Dominique, and their mini-sheltie, Winnebago.
+Brock enjoys cooking, eating tacos, and spending time with his wife, Dominique; and their two dogs, Howard and Martinelli.

 Kai Ono is a composer/pianist/educator living in New York City.
 He likes the color grey, cute animals (subjective), and games of most kind.